Bigelow Laboratory for Ocean Sciences: History

 The Laboratory was established by Charles and Clarice Yentsch in 1974 as a private, non-profit research institution named for the oceanographer Henry Bryant Bigelow, founding director of the Woods Hole Oceanographic Institution.
 Bigelow's extensive investigations in the early part of the twentieth century are recognized as the foundation of modern oceanography.
 His multi-year expeditions in the Gulf of Maine, where he collected water samples and data on phytoplankton, fish populations, and hydrography, established a new paradigm of intensive, ecologically-based oceanographic research in the United States and made this region one of the most thoroughly studied bodies of water, for its size, in the world.

-Since its founding, the Laboratory has attracted federal grants for research projects by winning competitive, peer reviewed awards from all of the principal federal research granting agencies.
-The Laboratory's total operating revenue (including philanthropy) has grown to over $18 million dollars a year.
+Since its founding, the Laboratory has attracted federal grants for research projects by winning competitive, peer-reviewed awards from all of the principal federal research granting agencies.
+The Laboratory's total operating revenue (including philanthropy) has grown to over $18 million a year.
 Federal research grants have supported most of the Laboratory's research operations.
 Education and outreach programs rely on other sources of support, primarily contributions from individuals and private philanthropic foundations.

 In February 2018, Deborah Bronk became the president and CEO of Bigelow Laboratory.
 Prior to joining the Laboratory, Bronk was the Moses D. Nunnally Distinguished Professor of Marine Sciences and department chair at Virginia Institute of Marine Sciences.
 She previously served as division director for the National Science Foundation's Division of Ocean Science and as president of the Association for the Sciences of Limnology and Oceanography.

 Research

 Bigelow Laboratory studies the marine organisms that form the foundation of ocean health.
-Most of these are the microscopic life that drives global biogeochemical processes and forms the base of the ocean’s food web — including phytoplankton, zooplankton, bacteria, archaea, viruses, and protists.
+Most of these are the microscopic life that drives global biogeochemical processes and forms the base of the ocean's food web — including phytoplankton, zooplankton, bacteria, archaea, viruses, and protists.
 Some of them are large, like kelp and coral reefs.

-Bigelow Laboratory’s research efforts are grouped into three interdisciplinary themes:
+Bigelow Laboratory's research efforts are grouped into three interdisciplinary themes: